BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 You can find GitHub's official documentation about GPG commit signature verification [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification#gpg-commit-signature-verification).
 And here's a [GPG cheatsheet](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/).

+What follows is a guide specifically for using GPG with GitHub from your Mac.

 ### Install GPG

 Install GPG command line tools and pinentry-mac with Brew: